Callerer/wayMaxOS/README.md

 a wip webOS for flavortown's webOS sidequest.

+# PLEASE FIRST TRY EXPLORING.
+WALKTHROUGH IS GIVEN BELOW TO HELP YOU OUT INCASE IT BECOMES CONFUSING.
+GNATSING!

 ## walkthrough
 - the welcome page is a cool animated intro (no password)
 - when you click "click here to enter", you would be entering in but wont see any of the apps or the app search bar.
 The hint: the character in the animation is pointing at something that looks like a "magnifying glass".
 Hmm interesting, but dont click it unless you want that character steal all your icecreams.